The King of Comedy (film): Reception and legacy

 David Ehrenstein, author of The Scorsese Picture, noted the mixed response of the film in his 1983 review.
 He stated that The King of Comedy "cuts too close to the bone for either large-scale mass audience approval or unanimous mainstream critical acclaim".
 He believed that the film presented a very critical portrayal of the Reagan administration in contrast to other films made during the administration's early years (although the script was written well before Reagan's election, and shooting began less than five months after Reagan took office).
 "At a time when the film world piles on simple-minded sentiment in thick gooey gobs, a picture like The King of Comedy appears a frontal assault.
 The triumph of the 'little guy' is revealed to be nothing more than lumpen neo-Fascist blood lust."

 Pauline Kael of The New Yorker was one of the critics who disliked the film, describing the character of Rupert Pupkin as "Jake LaMotta without fists".
-She went on to write that "De Niro in disguise denies his characters a soul.
-De Niro's 'bravura' acting in Mean Streets, Taxi Driver and New York, New York collapsed into 'anti-acting' after he started turning himself into repugnant flesh effigies of soulless characters ...
+She wrote that "De Niro in disguise denies his characters a soul.
+De Niro's 'bravura' acting in Mean Streets, Taxi Driver and New York, New York collapsed into 'anti-acting' after he started turning himself into repugnant flesh effigies of soulless characters...
 Pupkin is a nothing."
 Scorsese says that "people were confused with King of Comedy and saw Bob as some sort of mannequin".
 Scorsese has called De Niro's role as Rupert Pupkin his favorite of all their collaborations.

-Legacy
+Japanese filmmaker Akira Kurosawa cited The King of Comedy as one of his favorite films.
+German director Wim Wenders numbered it among his 15 favorite films.
+In a 2010 retrospective, Mark Kermode ranked the film among Scorsese's finest.

 Sandra Bernhard, who plays Masha in the film, indicated in a 2013 interview that Jack Black was interested in a remake.
-However, she dismissed the idea, saying it was "too late" to do it.
-Actor Steve Carell and director Bennett Miller, both black comedy fans, cited The King of Comedy as a personal favorite and inspiration to shape the sociopath character of John E. du Pont in Foxcatcher.
+However, she dismissed the idea, saying that it was "too late" to do it.

-The Japanese filmmaker Akira Kurosawa cited The King of Comedy as one of his favorite films.
+Actor Steve Carell and director Bennett Miller, both black comedy fans, cited The King of Comedy as a personal favorite and inspiration to shape the sociopathic character of John E. du Pont in Foxcatcher.

-The film's reputation has grown over time, with some ranking it among Scorsese's finest films.
-The screenplay for the 2019 film Joker, written by director Todd Phillips and co-writer Scott Silver, is frequently cited by Phillips as drawing inspiration from both The King of Comedy and Scorsese's 1976 film Taxi Driver.
+The screenplay for the 2019 film Joker, which also features De Niro and is written by director Todd Phillips and co-writer Scott Silver, is frequently cited by Phillips as inspiration from both The King of Comedy and Scorsese's 1976 film Taxi Driver.